-- Step 1.
-Identification of preliminary wish-list of actions based on cities vulnerability profiles, broader development goals and visions (this step forms the basis to use the tool).
-(Main actors: policymakers and city officers). - Step 2.
-Feasibility Assessment: Consists in the screening of each action identified in the wish-list against pre-defined feasibility criteria and formulation of a shortlist of actions to take further into the assessment.
-(Main actors: policymakers and city officers) - Step 3.
-Evaluation Criteria Identification: Based on city vulnerability profiles, broader development goals and the preliminary list of adaptation actions, evaluation criteria are identified.
-(Main actors: city officers and civil society.) - Step 4.
-Impact assessment: Consists of experts' judgments and impact assessment matrix along with normalised scores and graphs.
-(Main actors: relevant experts and consultants depending on the type of actions.) - Step 5.
-Weighting of criteria: Consists in the weighting of criteria by the stakeholders and the generation of relevant graphs.
-(Main actors: policymakers, city officers, civil society, private sector.) - Step 6.
-Results: Consists of the presentation of weighted scores, final ranking and the generation of relevant graphs.
-(Main actors: All those who are part of previous steps.)
+- criteria are identified.
+(Main actors: city officers and civil society) - 4) Impact assessment: Consists of experts' judgments and impact assessment matrix along with normalized scores and graphs; (Main actors: relevant experts/consultants depending on the type of actions); - 5) Weighting of criteria: Consists in the weighting of criteria by the stakeholders and the generation of relevant graphs (Main actors: policy makers, city officers, civil society, private sector); - 6) Results: Consists of the presentation of weighted scores, final ranking and the generation of relevant graphs (Main actors: All those part of previous steps)

-- + The CLIMACT Prio facilitates the use of both quantitative and qualitative measurement scales, and this makes it possible to address interdisciplinary problems, such as those involving the multiple sets of values and objectives underlying climate change and broader environmental issues.
-Multi-criteria analysis (MCA) offers a platform for problem solving by reaching a compromise or defining a coalition of views, without dictating the individual or collective judgments of the partners. - + It stimulates dialogue and the creation of an environment where policy-makers and city officials scrutinise their priorities and recognise existing strengths and gaps but are also able to foresee the challenges ahead in terms of reaching consensus about different value sets in urban development. - + It enhances chances of knowledge transfer and identification of knowledge holders of both scientific and technical nature by both scientists (acting as experts) and practitioners, hence also confronting the two different working logics that too often function separately. - + It empowers stakeholders that use it to justify the choice of a specific course of action in the eyes of city leaders (such as mayors) for buy-in.
+- + The CLIMACT Prio facilitates the use of both quantitative and qualitative measurement scales, and this makes it possible to address interdisciplinary problems like those involving the multiple sets of values and objectives underlying climate change and broader environmental issues.
+Multi-criteria Analysis (MCA), offers a platform for problem solving by reaching a compromise or defining a coalition of views, without dictating the individual or collective judgments of the partners. - + Stimulates dialogue and the creation of an environment where policy-makers and city officials scrutinize their priorities and recognize existing strengths and gaps but are also able to foresee the challenges ahead in terms of reaching consensus about different value sets in urban development. - + Enhances chances of knowledge transfer and identification of knowledge holders of both scientific and technical nature by both scientists (acting as experts) and practitioners, hence also confronting the two different working logics that too often function separately. - The tool empowers stakeholders that use it to justify the choice of a specific course of action in the eyes of city leaders (e.g. mayors) for buy-in.

-- It is difficult to add reliable estimates of non-market variables. - The tool has a certain degree of subjectivity in the choice of actions, criteria and assigning of weights. - Bringing together stakeholders from different government levels, departments or civil society to discuss and reach a consensus on city priorities may be challenging because of conflicting agendas, schedules and values. - MCA is a data-intensive analysis.
+- Adding reliable estimates of non-market variables - The tool has a certain degree of subjectivity in the choice of actions, criteria and assigning of weights. - Bringing together stakeholders from different government levels, departments and/or civil society to discuss and reach a consensus on city priorities may be challenging because of conflicting agendas, schedules and values.